YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 * Prepare it to accept a replication stream:

   * Start a passive Source Server.
 If this is an SI replicating instance, use the -updok flag to start the passive Source Server.
-  * Start the Receiver Server using the updateresync.
-For versions prior to V5.5-000 use the -updateresync qualifier and for YottaDB versions V5.4-000 or newer use -updateresync=<repl_inst>.For example, mupip replicate -receiver -start -updateresync=<repl_inst> where repl_inst is the prior replication file if the source is V5.5-000 or newer and no -updateresync if it is an older YottaDB release.
+  * Start the Receiver Server using the -updateresync=<repl_inst>.
+For example, mupip replicate -receiver -start -updateresync=<repl_inst> where repl_inst is the prior replication file.

 * Start a Source Server on a root or propagating primary instance to replicate to this instance.
 Verify that updates on the source instance are successfully replicated to the receiver instance.

-The -updateresync qualifier indicates that instead of negotiating a mutually agreed common starting point for synchronization the operator is guaranteeing the receiving instance has a valid state that matches the source instance currently or as some point in the past.
-Generally this means the receiving instance has just been updated with a backup copy from the source instance.
+The -updateresync qualifier indicates that instead of negotiating a mutually agreed upon common starting point for synchronization, the operator is guaranteeing that the receiving instance has a valid state that matches the source instance currently or has at some point in the past.
+Generally, this means that the receiving instance has just been updated with a backup copy from the source instance.

 On instances with the same endian-ness, follow these steps to create a replication instance file without using the -updateresync qualifier.